ansys/grantami-bomanalytics/doc/source/contributing.rst

 before attempting to contribute to the ``grantami-bomanalytics`` repository.

-The following contribution information is specific to the ``grantami-bomanalytics`` repository, which is for the Granta MI BoM Analytics package.
-This PyAnsys package name is often used in place of the repository name to provide clarity and improve readability.
+The following contribution information is specific to the ``grantami-bomanalytics`` repository, which is for the Granta MI BoM Analytics library.
+This PyAnsys library name is often used in place of the repository name to provide clarity and improve readability.